 |Applications to remove or alter a registered GI (filing fee)||NZD1,000|

 Call for Submissions

 Public submissions on the Regulations close on 29 July 2016.
-The consultation documents and information on how to make submissions can be found on the MBIE website.

 We strongly encourage all potential stakeholders to make your voices heard by either filing your own submissions on some or all of the issues raised.
 Alternatively, let us know your views and we will incorporate them into our response.